Viddi/Mpi/README.md

 ### Pi Node Setup

-To set up static IP address for each node, replace everything in the interfaces file with the contents below.
+To set up static IP address for each node, replace everything in the *interfaces* file with the contents below.
 You will have to change the values to fit your own network.
+As for our cluster, just changing the XX values with the number of the Pi node will be enough.

 `sudo vi /etc/network/interfaces`